yochaigal/cairn/wip/2e/variable-difficulty.md

 **Warden**: _"The arrow whizzes past the leader's shoulder, tearing his brightly-colored shoulder epaulet.
 He grimaces and rushes forward towards the East side of the building.
 Freya, at the same time you pop your head through the trap door and toss Smoke Bombs on the East and West sides of the building - mark off 2 uses, please.
 Lucius, you stand behind her, and the moment she moves away, you pour some Miracle Oil on the stepladder."_

-**Warden**: _As smoke fills either side of the building, you lose sight of the soldiers.
-It becomes impossible to tell friend from foe, and even their leader disappears in the chaos.
-A few of the men try to climb the ladder but slide off, landing at the bottom in a heap.
+**Warden**: _"As smoke fills either side of the building, it becomes impossible to tell friend from foe.
+A few of the men try to climb the ladder but immediately slide off, landing at the bottom in a heap.
 Your enemies have essentially lost their turn, but the smoke is starting to dissipate.
-Amidst coughing and shouts, you hear a voice: 'Burn it to the ground!'"_
+Amidst coughing and shouts, you hear a voice cry, 'Burn it to the ground!'"_

 **Wolfram**: _"Well that bought us some time, at least.
 Hey Lucius, how flammable is that oil of yours?"_